 Climbing Over the Log Jam

-At the beginning of the hike there is a big log jam with thick, broken trees you have to carefully climb over.
+At the beginning of the hike to Lower Oneonta Falls there is a big log jam with thick, broken trees you have to carefully climb over.
 Keep in mind your shoes will already be wet and there are sharp pieces of trees everywhere, so take it slow and be aware of your surroundings.

 The hoard of people around you also makes this part of the hike extra difficult.
 Just keep your distance and go at your own pace.
-And if this is above your skill level, turn back and check out one of the hundreds of other waterfalls in this area.
+And if this is above your skill level, turn back and check out one of the hundreds of other waterfalls in the Columbia River Gorge area.

 The GORGEous Views

 Once you make it over the logs, look up!
 You are in a stunning place.
-From the smooth river rocks below your feet to the tall, moss-covered walls of the gorge, beauty is all around you.
+From the smooth river rocks below your feet to the tall, moss-covered walls of the Oneonta Gorge, beauty is all around you.

 Even the log jam looks kind of picturesque after you have scrambled over it and can view it safely from the other side.

 And there is even more beauty ahead.
-Once you are over the logs it is only about a quarter-mile walk to the breathtaking waterfall that marks the end of the gorge.
+Once you are over the logs it is only about a quarter-mile walk to the breathtaking Lower Oneonta Falls that marks the end of the gorge.
 However, more challenges still await you.

-Depending on the time of year, the water levels and temperatures in the gorge vary, but it is unlikely that you will get away without at least going up to your knees in the frigid water.
+Depending on the time of year, the water levels and temperatures in the Oneonta Gorge vary, but it is unlikely that you will get away without at least going up to your knees in the frigid water.

 Luckily, our first pool of water wasn’t too deep.
 It was only slightly above my knees (I’m 5’3”), but that was still enough to give me the chills – especially in the shaded creek trail.